Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

 3. Flipped Classroom Strategy

 A flipped classroom is a popular pedagogical method that is gaining popularity again in the post-COVID world.
-It refers to one of the vital modern teaching methods where the teaching procedure is flipped.
+It refers to one vital modern teaching method in which the teaching procedure is flipped.

 4. Socializing with Students Before and After Class